 Using life insurance to pay Inheritance Tax

-Taking out a life insurance policy to pay some or all of an Inheritance Tax bill, can make things easier on your family when it comes time to sort out your estate.
-It can help protect your home from having to be sold to pay the Inheritance Tax.
+Taking out a life insurance policy to pay some or all of an Inheritance Tax (IHT) bill, can make things easier on your family when it comes to sorting out your estate after your death.

 - You set up an insurance policy.

-You may need to set out your wishes in a side letter to guide your policy trust trustees to use the funds in this way.
+- When you die, the policy pays out to the trust, which might be used to pay all or part of your IHT bill.
+You might need to set out your wishes in a side letter to guide your policy trust trustees to use the funds in this way.

 Estate and tax planning can be complicated, so it’s well worth getting advice to help you make the right decisions for your situation.
-Find out how to choose a financial adviser.

 1. Whole of life policy

-Premiums are more expensive the older you get.
-You may also find it’s difficult to get insured when you’re older, or have had health problems.
+- You might also find it’s difficult to get insured when you’re older, or have had health problems.

 2. Term insurance policy

-You need to keep up with the premium payments for the duration of either type of policy, so that it pays out when you die.
+You need to keep up with the premium payments for the duration of either type of policy, so it pays out when you die.

+- Capital Gains Tax - if they sell their inheritance (e.g. property) for more money than what it was worth when you died.
 How much they have to pay depends on whether they pay Income Tax at the basic or higher rate.

 If you’ve put your assets into a trust or you’re thinking about doing this, how much tax and what kind of tax they have to pay can get very complicated.

-to learn more about what tax they need to pay on their inheritance.
+to learn more about what tax your heirs will need to pay on their inheritance.